WhitneyDluhosh/WhitneyDluhosh/README.md

 ![image](images/Programmer(noun).gif)

 ## 🌱  **About Me**
-- I'm currently working on developing a sudoku game in React-Native and TypeScript for fun.
+- Most recently I've been working in React Native using TypeScript, Javascript, Redux, creating supporting api's using Python and Node JS, and utilizing database like MongoDB and PostgreSQL.
 - I'm always looking to learn new things, but work primarily in Front-end and Full-Stack development.
-- Fun Fact: I love to paint, and I like to bring that style into my designs and colour schemes
+- Fun Fact: I love to paint, and I like to bring that creativity into my front-end designs.

 ## 🔧  **Technologies & Tools**
 ![image](images/node.svg)